-“I am truly shocked about what has happened and for those who have doubts and suspicions about my integrity, I have always been and always will be clean fighter,” Alvarez said, speaking through a translator.
+“I am truly shocked about what has happened, and for those who have doubts and suspicions about my integrity, I have always been and always will be a clean fighter,” Alvarez said, speaking through a translator.

 “I want to apologize to HBO, Tecate and Hennessy and all my other sponsors, the media and to everyone who is involved in the promotion of this event, and especially to the fans.
 I respect this sport.
 I will always be a clean fighter.”

 De La Hoya personally defends the character of Canelo Alvarez

 Oscar De La Hoya defended Alvarez.
 “I’ve known Canelo since he was a teenager.
 Even then he worked hard, handled himself with grace and class and showed the utmost respect for the sport.
 Over the years while some of his peers in the sport have acted foolishly and without regard or respect for the sport, Canelo has repeatedly shown himself to be the consummate gentleman … Quite simply, he’s the model for what we want the best in our sport to be.”